tuxicon/Wohnungen_data_grabber/README.md

 ## Instructions for installing the script

 1. Open any new google doc spreadsheet.
-Select tools and then script editor.
+Select menu item - tools and then script editor.
 2. This opens a new tab with a menu asking for the type of script.
 Select spreadsheet.
 3. Now, in the code editor, copy paste all the code from wohnungen_data_grabber.js.
 Press ctrl+s to save.
 4. Give a name to the project in subsequent dialog that appears.